foundation/foundation-libsass-template/README.md

-# The Perfect Foundation Stack
+# The Juiced Foundation Stack

 This is a template for your next web project using Foundation, Grunt, Libsass, and Assemble!